Sightseeing in Lanzarote

 In Puerto Calero you can go on a Submarine Safari, which is fantastic for the whole family as you join the huge variety of marine life under the water in their natural habitat.
 A tour guide will talk you through the dive as you get up close and personal with the fish from behind your very own viewing portal.
 Anyone over the age of 2 years can go and it is a truly unique experience that makes for a very memorable family holiday.

-Rancho Texas Park is just outside Puerto del Carmen and is a nature park that includes an Indian village where the kids can play in tepees and play cowboys and Indians.
+Rancho Texas Park is just outside Puerto del Carmen and is a nature park that includes an Indian village where the kids can have fun in tepees and play cowboys and Indians.
 There are many shows here too, including a parrot show, sea lion show and birds of prey demonstration.
-And when those batteries need refuelling, you can head to one of the many themed restaurants around the park.
+When those batteries need refuelling, you can head to one of the many themed restaurants around the park.

 Lanzarote is the perfect destination for spending time lazing in the sun on a golden, sandy beach with your loved one.
 One of the most romantic places in Lanzarote to stay is Puerto del Carmen.
 It’s the perfect example of a Canarian fishing town and there are plenty of things along the seafront to see and do on your romantic break away.